iotexproject/dev-portal-content/academy/build-a-decentralized-data-marketplace.md

 }
 ```

 We start by creating a new unsigned integer variable called total, representing the sum of the pooled registration fees and subscription fees.
-There is a chance that this total may be zero, so it's better to create conditional statement (line 3) to check for that.
+There is a chance that this total may be zero, so it's better to create a conditional statement (line 3) to check for that.
 As usual, we change the value of both `registrationFeeTotal` and `subscriptionFeeTotal` back to zero before inititiating any token transfer.

 ## View Functions